-Term used to describe another poerson whp is bitter or upset about something that isnt a
+Term used to describe another person who is bitter or upset about something that is not

 Ex.
-"Bruh, I only took one of your fried, stop being salty about it."
+"Bruh, I only took one of your fries, stop being salty about it."

 Term meaning extreme shock.
-Teens typically will use "shooketh" tp desctibe themselves in
+Teens will typically use "shooketh" to describe themselves

 Ex.
 "I was shooketh when I found out I got an A+ on a test I thought I had failed."

 "Tea" is a term usually proclaimed by teens when in support for gossip.
-Teens will often say
+Teens often say

 Ex.
 "Kasey, spill the tea, I want to know what happened at the party last night!"